You will find frequently asked questions in the FAQ section below.

 Is smoking allowed on board?

-Le Commandant Charcot has an onboard Cigare Lounge on Deck 5 where you can enjoy a refined selection of cigars and top quality spirits.
+Le Commandant Charcot has an onboard cigar lounge on Deck 5, where you can enjoy the delights of a refined selection of cigars (cigarettes are not allowed) and fine spirits.

 Are tips obligatory?